-Indoor air quality has deteriorated over time as buildings have become more tightly sealed to keep heated and cooled air from escaping.
-This can lower energy costs considerably, but when tightly-sealed Alabama buildings have little or no ventilation, airborne contaminants can multiply rapidly.
+Indoor air quality has deteriorated over time.
+Buildings have become more tightly sealed to keep heated and cooled air from escaping.
+This can lower energy costs considerably.
+But when tightly-sealed Alabama buildings have little or no ventilation, airborne contaminants can also multiply rapidly.

 How Does Air Quality Affect Health?

 Airborne contaminants can cause unpleasant symptoms.
-Pollutants include dander, dust mites, volatile organic compounds, gasses, pollen, bacteria, ozone, insect droppings, dust, viruses, mildew, smoke and spores that all have adverse health effects.
+Pollutants include dander, dust mites, volatile organic compounds, gasses, pollen, bacteria, and also ozone.
+They also include insect droppings, dust, viruses, mildew, smoke and spores that all have adverse health effects.